Ford F-Series (twelfth generation): Trim

-Ford SVT Raptor
+SVT Raptor

 For 2010, Ford introduced the F-150 SVT Raptor, the third F-Series truck developed by Ford SVT.
 In line with the previous SVT Lightnings, the Raptor was the highest-performance F-Series truck, including modifications to the chassis and powertrain.
 In sharp contrast to the street and track-oriented Lightning, the Raptor was developed as a street-legal version of a desert racing vehicle.

 Distinguished by its "FORD" grille badging, the SVT Raptor is fitted with a redesigned wide-track suspension, allowing for much longer wheel travel; other electronics optimized its traction both on and off-road.
-Powered by a 411 hp 6.2L V8 from the Super Duty trucks (a 310 hp 5.4L V8 was offered in 2010), the Raptor was the most powerful version of the F-150.
+Powered by a 411 hp 6.2 L V8 from the Super Duty trucks (a 310 hp 5.4 L V8 was also offered in 2010), the Raptor was the most powerful version of the F-150.

-Initially offered as a SuperCab, the Raptor was also offered as a SuperCrew 4-door.
+Initially offered as a SuperCab, the SVT Raptor added a SuperCrew in 2011, one year later.
+Both were exclusively available with a 5.5' bed.